 Double peak periodisation

-In concluding that for some athletics disciplines, two periods of competition in one year allowed for the sustaining of both higher and more specific training intensities, Medveyev advocated double peak periodisation of the kind needed for the athlete contemplating an indoor as well as outdoor season (See Figure 2).
+In concluding that for some athletics disciplines, two periods of competition in one year allowed for the sustaining of both higher and more specific training intensities, Medveyev advocated double peak periodisation of the kind needed for the athlete contemplating an indoor as well as an outdoor season (See Figure 2).
 Debate still rages in the sports science community as to whether double peak periodisation is suitable in all contexts.
-For some it is deemed inappropriate for endurance events because of the length of time needed to build an aerobic base prior to successful competition.
-For others double peak periodisation should be used selectively over the course of an athlete's career, with a recommendation that this is not undertaken every year without careful thought.
+For some, it is deemed inappropriate for endurance events because of the length of time needed to build an aerobic base before a successful competition.
+For others, double peak periodisation should be used selectively throughout an athlete's career, with a recommendation that this is not undertaken every year without careful thought.

-When challenged as to whether a successful indoor season can be compatible with success outdoors he is adamant that, “Andrew Osagie could not have made the Olympic final and run 1m 43.7seconds without enjoying the success he had in taking world indoor bronze in Istanbul.
+When challenged as to whether a successful indoor season can be compatible with success outdoors, he is adamant that “Andrew Osagie could not have made the Olympic final and run 1m 43.7seconds without enjoying the success he had in taking world indoor bronze in Istanbul.
 You can bring your body to a peak twice in one year”.
-With a 1,500m indoor best of 3 minutes 38.69 seconds set in Birmingham in 2004, he tells me he remains an admirer of the 5 pace system developed by the late BMC founder Frank Horwill.
+With a 1,500m indoor best of 3 minutes 38.69 seconds set in Birmingham in 2004, he tells me he remains an admirer of the 5-pace system developed by the late BMC founder Frank Horwill.
 “I used the system in two basic stages”, he says.
-“I worked at half marathon, 10k, 5k, 3km and 1,500m paces in training before Christmas.
-After Christmas, I still used a multi-paced system but worked at 5k, 3k, 1500m, 800m and 400m paces in my training”.
-In terms of peaking for indoor championships he advises middle distance and endurance athletes specifically that, “You've got to come off the volume and taper but if the world indoors are in March, it still gives you 3 months to recover and build towards outdoor success from June onwards”.
-Whilst crediting the early guidance of Tom Watson and the later influence of Mark Rowlands, Thie remains self coached as an active athlete with aspirations of reaching his 3rd Commonwealth Games in Glasgow 2014.
-He is adamant that, “Athletes should remember that the indoors are an intense 6 week season.
+“I worked at the half marathon, 10k, 5k, 3km, and 1,500m paces in training before Christmas.
+After Christmas, I still used a multi-paced system but worked at 5k, 3k, 1500m, 800m, and 400m paces in my training”.
+In terms of peaking for indoor championships he advises middle distance and endurance athletes specifically that, “You've got to come off the volume and taper, but if the world indoors is in March, it still gives you 3 months to recover and build towards outdoor success from June onwards”.
+While crediting the early guidance of Tom Watson and the later influence of Mark Rowlands, Thie remains self-coached as an active athlete with aspirations of reaching his 3rd Commonwealth Games in Glasgow 2014.
+He is adamant that, “Athletes should remember that the indoors are an intense 6-week season.
 It's a much shorter block of competition than the outdoor season”.

-A well respected coach, Thie's indoor prowess has rubbed off on his training group as evidenced by his guiding of under 23 athlete Charlotte Arter to BUCS indoor gold over the metric mile (4 minutes 22.5 seconds) in February 2012.
+A well-respected coach, Thie's indoor prowess has rubbed off on his training group as evidenced by his guiding of under 23 athletes Charlotte Arter to BUCS indoor gold over the metric mile (4 minutes 22.5 seconds) in February 2012.
 "There's no sun and wind indoors, so you don't have to deal with unpredictable British weather" he laughs.
 "It is a far more controlled environment indoors compared to outdoors" he adds.
-"There are certain kinds of athletes who will always struggle indoors but that does not mean they should not still give it a go" he enthuses.
-"Taller athletes who need space to operate tend to be at a disadvantage.
+"There are certain kinds of athletes who will always struggle indoors, but that does not mean they should not still give it a go" he enthuses.
+"Taller athletes who need space to operate to be at a disadvantage.
 The indoors suited my physiology.
 I have not got a long, rangy stride and I like running the banks.
-I tied to perfect sling shot off those bends," he adds with passion.
+I tied to perfect slingshot off those bends," he adds with passion.
 "I loved the physicality of indoor racing and had no qualms about using my elbows when needed.
 It comes with the territory".
-Thie maintains that with practice, athletes can adapt their cadence for the demands of indoor racing and uses the analogy of needing to, "change down through the gears as you go round the bend".
-In terms of modelling best practice, Thie is has no hesitation in pointing to the three time world indoor 3,000m champion, Bernard Lagat, as the master.
+Thie maintains that with practice, athletes can adapt their cadence for the demands of indoor racing and uses the analogy of needing to, "change down through the gears as you go around the bend".
+In terms of modelling best practice, Thie has no hesitation in pointing to the three-time world indoor 3,000m champion, Bernard Lagat, as the master.
 "Lagat is the best I have ever seen.
 I remember running the mile against him at the Millrose Games in New York.
-It was this tiny 180 metre track and I was stride for stride with Alan Webb (American record holder 1 mile - 3 minutes 46.91 seconds).
+It was this tiny 180-metre track, and I was stride for stride with Alan Webb (American record holder 1 mile - 3 minutes 46.91 seconds).
 We both looked across in sheer disbelief and could see Lagat half a lap ahead of us!" he adds ruefully.

-The man who is competitions manager for Welsh Athletics maintains that indoor racing requires a very different tactical approach from outdoors.
-"With the middle distance and endurance events it is all about getting the first 3 or 4 laps out of the way and avoiding incident," he stresses.
+The man who is the competition manager for Welsh Athletics maintains that indoor racing requires a very different tactical approach from outdoors.
+"With the middle distance and endurance events, it is all about getting the first 3 or 4 laps out of the way and avoiding an incident," he stresses.
 "Competitions are overwhelmingly slower and more tactical affairs, with the third quarter of the race becoming crucial in terms of positioning to launch an attack.
 The outright race for home tends to begin in earnest only in that third quarter".

-In reflecting back on his utilisation of multi-pace training he exhorts athletes to consider the fact that, "Middle distance and endurance races are rarely run at even pace indoors.
+In reflecting on his utilisation of multi-pace training, he exhorts athletes to consider the fact that, "Middle distance and endurance races are rarely run at even pace indoors.
 Multiple changes of pace are inherent.
-When I finished 5th in the world indoors in Budapest (3 minutes 53.36 seconds) we jogged through the first 800 metres in something like 2 minutes 15 seconds.
+When I finished 5th in the world indoors in Budapest (3 minutes 53.36 seconds), we jogged through the first 800 metres in something like 2 minutes 15 seconds.
 The last 400 metres was something ridiculous like 52.9 seconds.
 Compare that to a year later in the European indoors in Madrid (where he placed 6th in 3 minutes 40.76 seconds) I had to go through 800 metres in 1 minute 56 seconds because the race got won in around 3 minutes 35 seconds.
-The point I am making is you have got to be able to tactically respond to both of the above scenarios".
+The point I am making is you have got to be able to respond to both of the above scenarios tactically.

-The man who hails originally from the North Somerset town of Clevedon adds that the timing of the sprint finish is paramount in indoor middle distance and endurance racing.
-"In domestic races my preferred option was to strike about 170 metres from home on the penultimate bend.
-At this point it was always difficult for my rivals to come back and overhaul me.
-Again the point I am making is that your preference for striking for home indoors may be markedly different from outdoors where the straights are longer and the bends less severe.
+The man who hails originally from the North Somerset town of Clevedon adds that the timing of the sprint finish is paramount in the indoor middle distance and endurance racing.
+"In domestic races, my preferred option was to strike about 170 metres from home on the penultimate bend.
+At this point, it was always difficult for my rivals to come back and overhaul me.
+Again, the point I am making is that your preference for striking for home indoors may be markedly different from outdoors where the straights are longer and the bends less severe.
 It needs both planning and practice to execute the art".

 As he laces up his spikes and prepares to embark on a session of 15 x 200 metres with just 30 seconds recovery between repetitions, his parting shot is a word of encouragement to all those athletes considering dipping their proverbial toe into the water of indoor racing.
-"Remember Bekele ran indoors and so does Mo Farah and if its good enough for Mo its good enough for you!" he implores.
-As I stand on the Alexander stadium track and time his 200 metre efforts the 34 year old hits each and every one in a metronomic 30 seconds.
+"Remember Bekele ran indoors, and so does Mo Farah and if it is good enough for Mo it is good enough for you!" he implores.
+As I stand on the Alexander stadium track and time his 200-metre efforts, the 34-year-old hits everyone in a metronomic 30 seconds.
 If you see Thie pulling on the red vest of Wales for his 3rd Commonwealth Games in Glasgow in 2014, remember that much of his work will have been done on the boards of that UWIC facility which he has called home for almost half of his life.